Gerfatz/m150-byod-launcher/README.md

 ### Edit-Code for Sessions Publicly Available
 When inspecting certain api responses, regular users of the application ("students" / participants) receive the six-digit code for editing a prepared session.
 This edit-code should be kept secret since it allows (mis)configuration of existing sessions.

+_Thanks to Noah E. for pointing out this security issue!_

 ## Known Limitations
 In this sections, known restrictions and limitations in the currently live running application are listed.
 This items might be a good starting point for further optimizations and developments ;-)